vaarg/Nmap-Top-Ports-Range-Selector/README.md

 ## Why?

-We all know you can use `--top-ports 1500` on Nmap, but _what if_ we want to scan all the top ports from `1501-2000`?
-Or any other range?
+We all know you can use `--top-ports 1500` on Nmap...

+But _what if_ we want to scan all the top ports from `1501-2000`?
+Or any other range of top ports?

 Well this script generates ranges of top ports for you to be able to do that.

+This is useful because if you've already scanned `--top-ports 1000` and you want to now scan the next 1000 usually you'd have to run `--top-ports 2000`.
+BUT this _already includes the top 1000 ports you've already scanned_ so this is a waste of time.

+This script saves you time!

 ## Usage